romanlutz/romanlutz.github.io/dev/docs/maps.md

 title: Maps
 isMap: true
 maps:
-    - id: missingmaps
-      date: "2018-01-13"
-      dateText: "January 13, 2018"
-      title: "Missing Maps Project"
-      content:
-        - 'I am a big fan of the <a href="http://www.missingmaps.org">Missing Maps Project</a>.
-They help map the whole world for humanitarian reasons, e.g. in order to make it easier for helpers to find specific locations in emergency situations.
-There are still many areas without detailed maps.
-Missing Maps provides the tools to help out in creating those maps.
-It is even possible to contribute through the smart phone with <a href="http://mapswipe.org">Mapswipe</a>.
-The whole effort is a collaboration of local and remote people, with numerous events to increase involvement.
-With OpenStreetMap and specifically the Humanitarian OpenStreetMap team, the Red Cross as well as Doctors without Borders, there`s a strong backing of the project.
-I personally love using Mapswipe while commuting.
-I just recently reached a big milestone with 500 square kilometers of mapped area, mostly in Angola and Chad.'
     - id: world-map
-      date: "2018-01-13"
+      date: "2024-07-23"
-      dateText: "January 13, 2018"
+      dateText: "July 23, 2024"
       title: "Map of the places I've visited"
       content:
-        - 'The following map shows the places I`ve been to (red) or traveled through (yellow).
+        - 'The following map shows the places I`ve been to (dark green) or traveled through (yellow/green).
 It`s extremely easy to make with <a href="http://datamaps.github.io">DataMaps</a>.'
       mapConfiguration:
         scope: "world"
         labels: false